agargaro/three.ez/packages/Interaction/README.md

 ## ❔ Questions?

 If you have questions or need assistance, you can ask on our [discord server](https://discord.gg/MVTwrdX3JM).

+## 👀 Future Work

+- Evaluate if pointerup event needs rework.
+- Raycasting optimization on static scene.
+- Raycasting optimization if there are no events on pointer movement.

 ## ⭐ Like it?